gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 To send periodic pings to the SMSC, we start the `sendAlert` goroutine.
 We use [time.NewTicker](https://golang.org/pkg/time/#NewTicker) to create a ticker that will fire periodically.
-`ping` creates a valid `alert operation` request packet with the appropriate transaction reference number.
+`createAlertReq` creates a valid `alert operation` request packet with the appropriate transaction reference number.

 ```go
 // sendAlert sends a keepalive packet periodically to the SMSC